vprayaag/vprayaag.github.io/notes/proj2/proj2-progress.md

 # BRAIN DUMP BELOW
 ---

+9/10/18: See the recent paper of Ilya Razenshtyn on ANN.
+There is a theorem (Daher's Theorem) which is believed to have applications outside of NNS.
+The theorem says that for any dim. d normed space, one can perturb it slightly to get a new normed space Y, such that there is a "nice" map between _the unit balls of_ Y and Z, where Z is close to $\ell_2^d$

 2. A collection of problems related to construction of RIP matrices

 See chapter 5 of these notes by Bandeira: https://cims.nyu.edu/~bandeira/TenLecturesFortyTwoProblems.pdf.
 RIP matrices are useful in several contexts.
 It is known that they exist.
 In fact, a random matrix often posseses RIP.
 One (hard) open problem is to give an explicit, deterministic construction of RIP matrices.